Jesuit Terms A

 The 28 Jesuit colleges and universities in the United States have educated over one million living graduates to be people of competence and compassion.
 See some of the famous, influential, and noteworthy alumni from Xavier University and elsewhere.

-IMAGE RIGHT: Julie Isphording, seen here, graduated from Xavier University in 1983 and went on to become a member of the first-ever women's U.S. Olympic Marathon team.
+IMAGE LEFT: Julie Isphording, seen here, graduated from Xavier University in 1983 and went on to become a member of the first-ever women's U.S. Olympic Marathon team.

 Ad Majorem Dei Gloriam (Latin)